algorandfoundation/beaker/blog/blog.md

 The method that has been tagged is a (mostly) valid [PyTeal ABI Method](https://pyteal.readthedocs.io/en/stable/abi.html#subroutines-with-abi-types).
 The exception here is that Beaker allows you to pass `self`, meaning you can take advantage of instance vars passed on initialization.

-There is much more you can do with it including [access control](https://algorand-devrel.github.io/beaker/html/decorators.html#authorization), changing which `OnComplete` types may be used to call it, or marking it as a `read-only` method.
+There is much more you can do with this method, including defining the [access control](https://algorand-devrel.github.io/beaker/html/decorators.html#authorization), changing which `OnComplete` types may be used to call it, or marking it as a `read-only` method.

 For more see the [Decorator docs](https://algorand-devrel.github.io/beaker/html/decorators.html)